albertgrala/want-php/README.md

 ```

 Then type ``php want run`` to generate everything.
-In this example you will generate 3 Joomla components
+In this example we will generate 3 Joomla components

 ## Todo